not-first/safe-infecting/README.md

 This lightweight mod guarantees villager infection on any difficulty, removing the chance of death.

-Support for 1.21.x minecraft versions.
+Supports 1.21.x minecraft versions.
 The mod only has to be installed on the server.

 ### Technical Description
 The mod uses fabric mixins, to edit the Zombie entity class.